What is a major winter storm?

 - Nor'easter December 2020

-Generally there is also an unofficial bias towards storms that have had a significant impact on humanity.
-Because of this impact, the most historic winter storms have fallen on the east coast, with an emphasis on the northeast corridor, between Boston and Washington DC.
+There is also an unofficial bias towards storms that have had a significant impact on humanity.
+Because of this, several of the most historic winter storms have fallen on the east coast.
+Ground zero is generally the northeast corridor, between Boston and Washington DC.

 While NESIS is an important metric, our focus is just a bit different.
-We’re most interested in storms that impact New York skiers, so our collection of a major winter storms includes those that have fallen on the New York metro and the ski areas of New York and Vermont.
+The biggest snowstorm in New York State may still be the historic 1993 Storm of the Century.
+But our winter storm history, our collection of major winter storms, focuses on those that impact the New York metro, all of New York state, and the ski areas of New York and Vermont.